PhoenixTales/wiki.gothicarchive.org/characters.md

 - German: `das Plappermaul`
 - `Unusually eloquent novice; Star Recruiter; therefore very respected by most gurus` (design doc `NPCs per Guild`)

+## Born
+- _Novice of The Sect_ mentioned in design doc `Story 3.3 draft`
+- `dull guy, always on drugs`
+- `daily thief in the New Camp`
+- `hostile to the player`, `if they meet player, they will take something from his inventory`
+- `forms a circle of friends with _Drago_ and _Kile_`, they have many enemies
+- `They use a simple psionic spell that changes the attitude of the target`
+  - friendly target `gives them everything he has`
+  - neutral target becomes friendly and `gives them 2 items`
+  - hosile target becomes friendly (may be a mistake, as neutral would fit here) and `gives them 1 item`

 ## Burgrave Bergmar
 - comes from _Western Field_
 - owner of _Mountain Fortress_